SpineOfSteel/abr-gym/docs/plots.rst

 Bus
 ---

 The bus route runs from **Ljabru to Jernbanetorget** in Oslo.
 It mixes dense city movement with changing coverage and is a useful urban mobility benchmark.
+Refer Fig. 20 to Fig. 26

 .. figure:: ../PLOT/graphs/bus-map.jpg
    :alt: Bus route map
    :width:  100%
    :align: center

    Bus route map.
+The bus route runs from **Ljabru to Jernbanetorget** in Oslo.
+It mixes dense city movement with changing coverage and is a useful urban mobility benchmark.

 .. figure:: ../PLOT/graphs/bus-bw.png
    :alt: Observed bandwidth along the bus route